sanchil/demo/README.md

 - Docker
 - Kubernetes

 Note: Parts of the project are still being worked upon.
+OpenId and OAuth have not been integrated yet.

 This project contains the following stack